orcfax/docs/docs/project-catalyst/f12-audit.md

 ## Milestone 1

-Orcfax will leverage best practice and precedence within the Cardano ecosystem to identify auditing firms for and request for the Orcfax architecture audit.
+Because Orcfax has divided the audit into two separate deliverables (i.e. on-chain and off-chain architecture audits), Orcfax will leverage best practice and precedence within the Cardano ecosystem to identify auditing firms and request quotes for each.

-Once identified, Orcfax will finalize a Contract for Services with the selected audit firm.
+Once identified, Orcfax will finalize a Contract for Services with the selected audit firms.

 ### On-chain